Repetition and pair-interaction of string-like hopping motions in glassy polymers: Introduction

 \section{Introduction}

 When cooled sufficiently rapidly, a liquid can be quenched into the glassy state, where motions of the constituent particles become dramatically slowed down resulting in solid-like responses.
 Despite its prevalence, glass transition remains poorly understood \cite{biroli2013review,stillinger2013review,berthier2011review}.
 Fundamental questions including the nature of the transition and the mechanism for the dramatic slowing down of the dynamics are still not settled.
-Existing theories of glassy dynamics can be broadly divided into two groups, namely ones that are based on thermodynamic factors and ones that are based on kinetic factors \cite{stillinger2013review}.
-Thermodynamic theories exemplified by the Adam-Gibbs theory \cite{adam1965}, random first order transition (RFOT) theory \cite{kirkpatrick1989,wolynes2006}, and elastic theories \cite{dyre2006review}, attribute the kinetic arrest to a rapid growth in the energy barrier for structural relaxations as temperature $T$ decreases.
-In contrast, kinetic theories including the mode-coupling theory \cite{gotzebook} and dynamic facilitation \cite{fredrickson1984,palmer1984,ritort2003review,chandler2010review} explain the kinetic arrest by memory effects or kinetic constraints.
+Leading theories of glassy dynamics include Adam-Gibbs theory \cite{adam1965}, random first order transition (RFOT) theory \cite{kirkpatrick1989,wolynes2006}, elastic theory \cite{dyre2006review}, mode-coupling theory \cite{gotzebook}, dynamic facilitation \cite{fredrickson1984,palmer1984,ritort2003review,chandler2010review}, and so on.